laminlabs/lamindb/docs/registries.md

 :::

-## Get one record
+## Get one object

-{meth}`~lamindb.models.SQLRecord.get` errors if none or more than one matching records are found.
+{meth}`~lamindb.models.SQLRecord.get` errors if none or more than one matching objects are found.

 ```python
 ln.Record.get(experiment_1.uid)  # by uid
 ln.Record.get(name="Experiment 1")  # by field
 ```

-## Query records by fields
+## Query objects by fields

-Filter for all artifacts annotated by a record and get the result as a dataframe:
+Filter for all artifacts with a given suffix:

 ```python
 qs = ln.Artifact.filter(suffix=".fastq.qz")